arturcp/skoob-exporter/README.md

 # Skoob Exporter

+⚠️ Important: this project no longer works, there is a new captcha on Skoob login page, which prevents this script from working ⚠️

 [Skoob](https://skoob.com.br/) has no public API and does not provide an easy way to export your publications (books, comics, and magazines) to other social networks like [Goodreads](https://www.goodreads.com/).

 To fix that, this project imports all publications from your Skoob account and generates